 - Other agricultural workers

-However, some were also individuals who used the herbicide on their lawn for years.
+However, some were also individuals who used the herbicide on their lawns for years.
 Anyone who has or had non-Hodgkin’s lymphoma and can verify exposure to glyphosate may be eligible to file a Roundup weed killer cancer lawsuit.
 Let us review your medical records and discuss your case with you.
 We may be able to pursue compensation on your behalf.

 Some immediate family members of those who passed away following a non-Hodgkin’s lymphoma diagnosis may also be able to pursue compensation for their family.
 While a payout cannot bring your loved one back, it can help you heal.
-It can lift the financial stresses that occurred because of your loved one’s death, while also holding Roundup and its parent companies liable for their actions.
+It can lift the financial stresses that occurred because of your loved one’s death while also holding Roundup and its parent companies liable for their actions.